MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/system-requirements.md

 If deploying Arc resource bridge on VMware, Azure CLI 64-bit is required to be installed on the management machine to run the deployment commands.

-If deploying on Azure Stack HCI, then Azure CLI 32-bit should be installed on the management machine.
+If deploying on Azure Local, then Azure CLI 32-bit should be installed on the management machine.

 The Arc appliance CLI extension, `arcappliance`, needs to be installed by running this command: `az extension add --name arcappliance`